vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/01_Early_Studies_19862000.md

 Even when the influence of Islam does not appear to have been direct, it certainly acted as a catalyst, helping to release and bring to the fore deep undercurrents which were already present in the lower strata of Indian society, as they reflected the culture of the masses and their own religious aspirations.
 7

 We are even inclined to go one step further and maintain that the impact of Islam/Sufism, whether ‘directly’ or not, has been one of the main factors in effecting a significant change in the image of man in North India.
-The central notion of Sufism, viz. that of fanā- or ‘passing away’ (i.e. evanescence of all awareness of an empirical ego and hence of that ego itself) as propounded by Ab¯u Yazīd of Bist.ām (better known as Bāyazīd), although not entirely unknown to earlier Sufis, 8 may or may not have been developed in the middle of the ninth century under the influence of Indian thought which had reached Bāyazīd via his teacher Ab¯u ,Alī al-Sindī, 9 yet when it was imported into India again by the Sufi holy men of the 13th and 14th centuries it bore the mark of Islamic monotheism.
+The central notion of Sufism, viz. that of fanā- or ‘passing away’ (i.e. evanescence of all awareness of an empirical ego and hence of that ego itself) as propounded by Abū Yazīd of Bist.ām (better known as Bāyazīd), although not entirely unknown to earlier Sufis, 8 may or may not have been developed in the middle of the ninth century under the influence of Indian thought which had reached Bāyazīd via his teacher Abū ,Alī al-Sindī, 9 yet when it was imported into India again by the Sufi holy men of the 13th and 14th centuries it bore the mark of Islamic monotheism.
 Mystic enrapture (sukr) of the kind that led Bāyazīd to exclaim: ‘Glory be to me, how great my glory!’ or ‘I sloughed off my self

 6 Gonda 1960–63 II, 102: ‘Der direkte Einfluß des Islam auf den Hinduismus ist—von den nachher zu erw¨ahnenden Erscheinungen abgesehen—sehr gering gewesen, jedenfalls betr¨achtlich geringer als die Ver¨anderungen, die er selbst erfuhr.’